lucasmedeirosleite/CMEnvironment/README.md

 `CMEnvironment` requires iOS 5.x or greater.

+## The idea

+The idea came from [this post](http://blog.carbonfive.com/2011/06/20/managing-ios-configurations-per-environment-in-xcode-4/) by [Rob Pak](http://blog.carbonfive.com/author/rpak/).

+Rob

 ## License

 Usage is provided under the [MIT License](http://http://opensource.org/licenses/mit-license.php).
 See LICENSE for the full details.